CoinOpLLC/mule/BookOfBooks.md

 The toolkit lays a principled and disciplined foundation that applications can leverage for trust and security.

+In the spirit of **Domain Driven Design**, this document is meant to define a _ubiquitous vocabulary_ for developers and domain experts who use `deftrade` to get better domain models faster.

 Nick Wade
 CoinOp LLC